CMD-Forum/cmd-forum/README.md

       - 5432:5432 # Change the first 5432 if you want a different port.
     volumes:
       - ./db:/var/lib/postgresql/data
     restart: unless-stopped
 ```

 When you're finished with the file, make sure you have your `.env` file in the same directory.
-Open a terminal in the same directory and run `docker compose up`.
+Open a terminal in the same directory and run `docker compose up -d`.
 This will start a database and CMD.

-Make sure your `.env` has the correct database value.
+>[!NOTE]
+> If you'd prefer to watch what your container is doing in the terminal you started it in, remove the `-d`.

 ## Credits